Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 “This is Bickford Hall.”

 His mother smiled bleakly and knelt beside him.
 Their eyes held fast to one another for a moment, knowing each other’s pain – but she was first to look away, not able to bear it much longer.
-With a new determination, she reached around him, pulling and shifting the straps of his heavy backpack to help it fit him more comfortably.
+With a new determination, she reached around him, pulling and shifting the straps of his heavy backpack.
 “You sure you have all you need?”

 “Do you know where you’re going?”

-She nodded slowly, smoothing out his snug, white t-shirt and taking one last look into his calm green eyes and tanned face.
+She nodded slowly, smoothing out his snug, white t-shirt and taking one last look into his calm green eyes.

 “Remember.
 Do to others what you would want them to do to you.”